mike2151/Online-OH-queue/README.md

 A semicolon followed by another time range is used if the queue is not open during a continuous time interval.
 See Monday for an example <br />
 A space is followed after specifing a day of open times. <br />
 **Failure to adhere to the time convention will make the Office Hours Queue not appear or may even bring up a failure error on the office hours page!**

+## Admin-Panel

+## Pages
+This section describes each page and what it offers

 ## Development
 To develop and debug Online-OH-Queue, do the following steps: